-The adoption of water filtration systems at each venue, eliminating approximately 6,500 single-use (0.5 litre) plastic bottles over the entire season.
-This is a highly tangible item that sends a clear message, and was adopted by many of the competing teams.
-All the management team, race officials and volunteers were given a branded reusable water bottle from Laken, a Spanish company that specializes in environmentally friendly bottles and containers for drinks and food, to exceed FDA, EEC and other international standards.
+The adoption of water filtration systems at each venue, eliminating approximately 6,500 single-use (0.5 liters) plastic bottles over the entire season.
+This is a highly tangible item that sends a clear message and was adopted by many of the competing teams.
+All the management team, race officials, and volunteers were given a branded reusable water bottle from Laken, a Spanish company that specializes in environmentally friendly bottles and containers for drinks and food, to exceed FDA, EEC, and other international standards.

 All venues now have highly visible waste stations to enable easy recycling and proper disposal.
 These are provided by the 52 SUPER SERIES notwithstanding local provisions.

 Food provisioning for all race officials and volunteers is now always supplied in environmentally friendly packaging and procured locally.
 This practice has eliminated the use of approximately 3,200 plastic bags over the entire season.